cdktf/projen-cdktf-hybrid-construct/API.md

 - *Type:* boolean
 - *Default:* false

-Define a GitHub workflow step for sending code coverage metrics to https://codecov.io/ Uses codecov/codecov-action@v1 A secret is required for private repos.
-Configured with @codeCovTokenSecret.
+Define a GitHub workflow step for sending code coverage metrics to https://codecov.io/ Uses codecov/codecov-action@v3 A secret is required for private repos.
+Configured with `@codeCovTokenSecret`.

 ---